The Fiendish Plot of Dr. Fu Manchu

-The Fiendish Plot of Dr. Fu Manchu is a 1980 comedy film.
-It was the final film featuring star Peter Sellers and David Tomlinson.
-Based on characters created by Sax Rohmer, the film stars Sellers in the dual role of Fu Manchu, a megalomaniacal Chinese evil genius, and English country gentleman detective Nayland Smith.
+The Fiendish Plot of Dr. Fu Manchu is a 1980 comedy film, most notable as the final film of Peter Sellers.
+Based on characters created by Sax Rohmer, the movie stars Sellers in the dual role of Fu Manchu, a megalomaniacal Chinese evil genius, and his nemesis, English gentleman detective Nayland Smith.

 Pre-production began with Richard Quine as director.
 By the time production commenced, Piers Haggard had replaced him.
 Sellers handled the re-shoots himself.
-Released two weeks after Sellers' death, the film was a commercial and critical failure.
-It was also the final screen appearance for Tomlinson, who retired from acting shortly before its release.
+Released two weeks after Sellers' death, the movie was a commercial and critical failure.
+It was also the final film appearance for David Tomlinson, who retired from acting shortly before its release.

 Plot

 The film's opening titles announce it is set "possibly around 1933."
 The story concerns the 168-year-old Fu Manchu, who must duplicate the ingredients to the elixir vitae that extends his life after the original is accidentally destroyed by one of his minions.

 When the Star of Leningrad diamond is stolen by a clockwork spider from a Soviet exhibition in Washington D.C., the FBI sends a pair of special agents (agents Pete Williams and Joe Capone) to London, in order to seek the assistance of Scotland Yard as a card from Fu Manchu's organisation, the Si-Fan, has been left at the crime.
 Sir Roger Avery of the Yard feels this is a job for Fu's nemesis, Sir Denis Nayland Smith, now retired.

 Nayland Smith correctly surmises that Fu Manchu will steal the missing diamond's identical twin, held among the Crown Jewels of the United Kingdom in the Tower of London.
 Smith also predicts that Fu will be thwarted by the tight security (several aged Beefeaters) at the Tower, then will kidnap Queen Mary to gain the jewel.
 He recruits Alice Rage, a female police constable, to impersonate the Queen and fool Fu's gang.
 Rage is soon captured by Fu, but the plan backfires somewhat when she falls in love with her captor.
 She switches sides and willingly helps Fu.

 The Crown Jewels are guarded by Sir Nules Thudd, an obese Chinese-cuisine-loving glutton.
 Thudd has obesity-related health problems, and has been ordered by the doctor to walk around for 5 mi a day on stilts.
 He is promised access to Fu's outdoor restaurant of Chinese food, and in return, he helps the Si-Fan steal the diamond.
 Fu steals the rest of the Crown Jewels as well.